MATTHEW KALLIMAN'S WEBSITE

 The Fourth Millennial Day

-The Genesis creation account is dual.
+The Genesis Creation Account is dual.
 The first, second and third days form a pattern which the fourth, fifth and sixth days follow with artistic symmetry.
-Light and darkness (first day) become the realms of the sun and moon (fourth day); waters and sky (second day) provide the domains for fish and fowl (fifth day); land and vegetation (third day) support humans and animals (sixth day).
+Light and darkness (first day) became the realms of the sun and moon (fourth day); waters and sky (second day) provided the domains for fish and fowl (fifth day); land and vegetation (third day) supported humans and animals (sixth day).

 Thus, God divided light from darkness on the first day, and on the fourth day He created a "greater light to rule the day" and a "lesser light to rule the night."
 The theme of the Fourth Millennial Day is rulership.